LilyAsFlora/h-inator/README.md

 # h-inator
-Replaces every character with a string with h.
+Replaces every character in a string with h.
 That's all there is to it.

 ## Installation